cobbzilla/s3s3mirror/README.md

 ### Options

-    -m (--max-connections) N : Maximum number of connections to S3 (default 100) -n (--dry-run)           : Do not actually do anything, but show what would be done (default false) -t (--max-threads) N     : Maximum number of threads (default is same as --max-connections) -v (--verbose)           : Verbose output (default false)
+    -c (--ctime) N           : Only copy objects whose Last-Modified date is younger than this many days -m (--max-connections) N : Maximum number of connections to S3 (default 100) -n (--dry-run)           : Do not actually do anything, but show what would be done (default false) -p (--prefix) VAL        : Only copy objects whose keys start with this prefix -t (--max-threads) N     : Maximum number of threads (default is same as --max-connections) -v (--verbose)           : Verbose output (default false)